Zamuhrishka/ArduJTAG/examples/README.md

 To use another target board, adapt the examples to its JTAG implementation.
 In particular, check the JTAG instruction opcodes, IR and DR lengths, the number and order of TAPs in the chain, and the target device index.
 Update device profiles or hard-coded bit sequences as appropriate.
-For DAP and boundary-scan operations, also review register values, memory addresses and scan vectors against the target documentation or BSDL file.
+For DAP and boundary-scan operations, also review register values, memory addresses, and scan vectors against the target documentation or BSDL file.

 The tables below describe what each example does.